-If you have extreme case of procrastination then only single-task.
-Break your to do list up into pieces that will take 20 to 60 minutes.
-Use a 20 to 30 minute time slot for the activities that come hardest to you.
+If you have an extreme case of procrastination then only single-task.
+Break your to-do list up into pieces that will take 20 to 60 minutes.
+Use a 20 to 30-minute time slot for the activities that come hardest to you.

 Switch off everything and do your hardest task for that amount of time.
-There have been writers who build their entire successful careers on a five times 40 minutes routine.
+There have been writers who build their entire successful careers on 5×40-minute routine.

 Forgive yourself about the procrastination in the past.
 Take some time to tell yourself that it’s OK and you will try harder from now on.

 Procrastination is, hands down, our favorite form of self-sabotage. – Alyce P. Cornyn-Selby

 Now stop wasting time on the web

 If you have an uncompleted task that you have been procrastinating on, take a look at the fixes at the last section.
 Select the ones that apply to your situation and get to work.
 Take a word document or a piece of paper and write down all the points that will help you complete the task.